We have several options for making an appointment. We’ve listed the possibilities below:

 Sexually transmitted infections (STI) consultation

-If you do not have any STI related complaints and have not received a warning from a sexual partner you can make an appointment for a STI consultation, either by phone or in the Web Calendar.
+If you do not have any STI related complaints and have not received a warning from a sexual partner you can make an appointment for a STI consultation by phone.
 If you do have complaints or a warning from a sexual partner you have to make an appointment with the doctor.

 Vaccinations